jonathanpmast/golfleague-dapr/README.md

 # Week Night Golf League Application

-This is mostly just here to learn Dapr. :)
+This is mostly just here to learn Dapr! :)